-The Group anticipate that there will be more stringent climate legislations and regulations to support the global vision of carbon neutrality.
-From a listed company's perspective, we acknowledge the increasing requirements of climate-related information disclosures.
-One example is the update of the Stock Exchange's ESG Reporting Guide in respect of significant climate-related impact disclosures of an issuer.
-Stricter environmental laws and regulations may expose enterprises to higher risks of claims and lawsuits.
-Corporate reputation may also decline due to failure to meet the compliance requirements for climate change.
-The Group's related capital investment and compliance costs thus increase.
-In response to the policy and legal risks as well as the reputation risks, the Group regularly monitors existing and emerging trends, policies and regulations relevant to climate and be prepared to alert the top management where necessary to avoid cost increments, non-compliance fines or reputational risks due to delayed response.
-In addition, we have set targets to gradually reduce the Group's energy consumption and GHG emissions.
+The Group anticipates that there will be more stringent climate legislations and regulations to support the global vision of carbon neutrality.
+From a listed company's perspective, we acknowledge the increasing requirements for climate-related information disclosures.
+One example is the Stock Exchange's recent consultation on enhancement of climate disclosure under its ESG framework.
+Stricter environmental laws and regulations may expose the Group to higher risks of claims and lawsuits.
+The Group's reputation may also decline due to failure to meet the compliance requirements for climate change.
+The Group's related capital investment and compliance costs may thus increase.
+In response to the policy and legal risks as well as the reputation risks, the Group regularly monitors existing and emerging trends, policies and regulations relevant to climate change and is prepared to alert the top management where necessary to avoid cost increments, non-compliance fines or reputational risks due to delayed response.
+In addition, we have set targets to gradually reduce the Group's energy consumption and GHG emissions intensity.